LoopKit/loopdocs/docs/loop-3/displays_v3.md

 ![Command line to change the time zone](../operation/loop-settings/img/change-time-zone.svg){width="250"}

-You can choose to leave the pump and phone time zones different, the pump icon on the HUD will show the clock icon to remind you.
-Maybe people do this for short trips.
+You can choose to leave the pump and phone time zones different; the pump icon on the HUD will show the clock icon to remind you.
+Many people do this for short trips.

 ### HUD Status Row